UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

    must be private.
 (This is an issue of academic integrity.)

  * See the syllabus for possible extra credit.

+## Office Hours

+There is a poll in Piazza for office hours.
+Please vote by the end of today sometime (11:59pm today).

+Office hours are a great opportunity for you and I to talk about concepts from the class, thoughts you are having about your career, doing research as a graduate student, job opportunities I have heard about lately, or anything else that is on your mind.
+For Ph.D. students who are looking for a second professor to write a 5th semester portfolio, frequent visits to office hours enables me to be a potential letter writer for you.
+Feel free to just come by and talk during office hours.

 # ImpCore: The first language in our common framework